 \end{remark}

-\begin{remark} We show that the upper bound in Theorem~\ref{thm:systematic} is achieved for non-systematic codes whose SRR is known up to now, that are Reed--Muller codes and non-systematic MDS codes. \begin{itemize} \item \textbf{Reed--Muller codes.} Consider the $\mathrm{RM}(r, m)$ code of length $n = 2^m$ and order $r$.
+\begin{remark} We show that the upper bound in Theorem~\ref{thm:systematic} is achieved for nonsystematic codes whose SRR is known up to now, which are Reed-Muller codes and nonsystematic MDS codes. \begin{itemize} \item \textbf{Reed--Muller codes.} Consider the $\mathrm{RM}(r, m)$ code of length $n = 2^m$ and order $r$.
 Its dual is the $\mathrm{RM}(m - r - 1, m)$ code, which has minimum distance $d^\perp = 2^{r+1}$~\cite{Coding:books/MacWilliamsS77}.
-Substituting into the bound, we obtain:
+Substituting into the bound, we obtain

 where $a$ is the size of the smallest recovery set for object $o_{\ell}$.
 It was shown in~\cite{SRR:preprint/arxiv/LySL25} that this bound is achieved with equality, establishing the tightness of the bound for Reed--Muller codes. \item \textbf{Non-systematic MDS codes.} Consider a non-systematic \( [n,\, k,\, n - k + 1] \) MDS code ($n\ge k+1$), whose dual is an \( [n,\, n - k,\, k + 1] \) MDS code.
 In such codes, each recovery set has size \( k \).
-Applying the general bound yields:
+Applying the general bound yields

 which significantly overestimates the true value.